0xReki/0xreki.github.io/_posts/2021/2021-07-08-mahjong-sets-under-100-bucks.md

 When you see a blank space, you don't know if it's the back side or actually a haku.
 Granted, this set uses the Chinese-style bing for a haku, but when you mainly play Riichi, this isn't something to think of.
 There are Arabic Numerals and Western letters on the tiles, which can help players, that can't read the characters yet, which is why I'm still mentioning this set despite my gripes about it.
-The dimensions of the tiles are slightly slimmer than usual Riichi sets.
+The dimensions of the tiles are slightly thinner than usual Riichi sets.
 With their usable weight, the tiles stand rather stable on the table.

 Unusual for a set with a Chinese-style bing, this set comes with tenbo.